 His interest in music began while he was at high school and intensified after he left college.
 Since 2001 he's been heavily involved in the music scene and has worked on various projects in Turkey and also in Europe.
 He has released three albums all of which have been hugely popular: Calandar (2011), Santa (2014) and Romeika (2016).
 He has received various music awards for his work including the 2014 Trabzon Journalists Association Art Award.
 His songs have featured in motion pictures, documentaries and television.
 He has also produced his own television program about Black Sea music called Kalandar.

 Lermi's style is rather unique in that he sings and plays guitar to Black Sea music, a form of music which the guitar is not synonymous with.
-The only other notable musician to play the guitar to Black Sea music is Leigh Cline.
+Other noteworthy musicians who play the guitar to Black Sea music include Leigh Cline and Fuat Saka.
 He also stands out from other musicians by collaborating with Greek artists, thus creating a fusion of Greek and Turkish music elements.
 By doing this, Lermi has been able to create Black Sea music of its own unique character.
 In the song Maçka Trigona he sings with Greek musician Giorgos Ioannidis while he sings with Greek singer Pella Nikolaidou in the song Sorepsa Gia T esena.

-Some of his other popular songs include: Agapo Se, Tin Patrida m Exasa, Esira to tifeki m, İme Tonyalin Pedin, Mana, Parthen I Romania and Mavra İmeras.
+Some of his other popular songs include: Agapo Se, Tin Patrida m Exasa, Esira to tifeki m, İme Tonyalin Pedin, Mana, Parthen I Romania, Mavra İmeras and Bella Ciao.